spectrumbranch/scurvy/docs/Reference.md

 ---------

 #### `createInstance([config])`
-Create an instance of Scurvy with config applied if specified.
+Returns a new instance of Scurvy with config applied if specified.

 #### config options: